 How do you move from an organisation that pays lip service to accountability to one that walks the talk, in every department, across every geography?
 What are the implications for internal communications, training and development?
 How do you complete the picture to include all external agency relationships?

-We hear perspectives from two brand leaders on what they believe the drivers are for an effective marketing organisation and from Vermeer whose International Study provides insight across multiple categories.
+We hear perspectives on building effectiveness culture from two brand leaders, and from Vermeer whose International Study provides insight across multiple categories.

 What is the role of marketing in an effectiveness culture?

 - Marketing has to be an active partner in, not just a support for, delivering business growth – with KPIs linked to business performance (not just marketing efficiency metrics)

 - An effectiveness culture is non – hierarchical, fluid with no silos, with the role of the CMO is that of an orchestrator.

 “Within six months of setting up our Marketing Effectiveness function we were faced with huge demand from across the organisation”

 Sandra Fazackerley Telefonica (02) timecode 23.20

 How do organisations with strong effectiveness cultures behave?

 - Clarity of purpose makes it possible to delegate decision-making – empowering broadly to create an across company culture not just ‘command and control’ based on a few leaders.